optittm/survey-front-modal/README.md

 # OTTM User feedback Library

-Library used to get user feedback on a specific functionality for a company  monitoring his applications through OTTM.
+Library used to get user feedback on a specific functionality of your own site.
-The feedback is get by a modal where the user is invited to give a rating and a comment on the functionnality currently used.
+The feedback is given through a modal where the user is invited to give a rating and a comment on the functionnality currently used.

-# Install via npm
+## Install via npm

 In order to install the library, you need to have npm install.
 Then, run the following command:
 ```
 npm install ottm-modal-feedback
 ```

-# Usage
+## Usage

 Initialize the plugin by referencing the necessary files:
 ```
     <script id="ottmModal" data-api-url="http://localhost:8080" type="text/javascript" src="./dist/bundle.js" ></script>
     <script>
-        window.ModalOttm.launch(projectId, urlFeature);
+        window.ModalOttm.launch(urlFeature);
     </script>
 ```

-where projectId is the dd given on the OTTM admin panel when you configured your rules for the modal, and urlFeature is the url of the functionnality (web page where the script will be inserted ) you want to monitore.
+where urlFeature is the url of the functionnality (web page where the script will be inserted) you want to monitor.

+**See examples in the folder `examples` for Angular, React and JS.**

+## Contribute

+The tool is released under a MIT licence.
+Contributors are welcomed.

-# Todos
+## Todos

 - Give the possibility to the user to custom the modal with is own graphic chart.

-# Licence

-MIT